JustKesha/yt-shorts-compilations/Readme.md

 # YouTube Shorts Compilations

 Lightweight, no-registration online solution for creating, sharing, and watching collections of YouTube Shorts.
-This project consists of a [web application](https://justkesha.github.io/yt-shorts-compilations/) hosted via GitHub Pages and an optional [Chrome extension](../../#chrome-extension) for easier collection management.
+This project consists of a [Web application](https://justkesha.github.io/yt-shorts-compilations/) hosted via GitHub Pages and an optional [Chrome extension](../../#chrome-extension) for easier collection management.

 ### Overview